current12/Stat-222-Project/README.md

 To make yourself a copy of the environment, run `conda env create -f environment.yml`.
 To update the environment if the yaml changes, run `conda env update --name capstone --file environment.yml --prune`.

 If you have the environment activated, you can run `conda env export > environment.yml` while in this directory to update the yaml file.

-A more limited `capstone_scf` environment for use on scf can be found in `environment_scf.yml`.

-### Acknowledgements

-Special thanks to the Berkeley Statistical Computing Facility (SCF) for resources.